-During the last 20 years, I have facilitated faculty development workshops at the national level as well as in PA programs across the country.
+I have facilitated faculty development workshops at the national level as well as in PA programs across the country for over two decades.
 I have successfully provided remote and on-site workshops on a variety of topics, such as teaching and learning techniques, strategies to improve assessment, curriculum review, and mapping, course creation and implementation, syllabus development, test item writing, and evidence-based teaching.

 I bring to my work my extensive knowledge and experience in education and teaching and my attention to detail, excellence, integrity, and honesty.
 I am committed to ensuring my work meets the specific needs of the program and faculty and results in the expected outcomes.